whamcloud/Online-Help/docs/Install_Guide/guide.md

-    **Note**: Additional Intel® Manager for Lustre\* software superusers as well as file system administrators and users can be created in the manager GUI.
+    **Note**: Additional Manager for Lustre\* software superusers as well as file system administrators and users can be created in the manager GUI.

 When configuration is complete, a message is displayed indicating the installation was successful.